semrush/intergalactic/website/docs/table-group/data-table/data-table.md

 tabName: Example
 ---

 The DataTable component is needed to simplify the construction of tabular data.
-The table is based on `CSS-flex` technology and does not use native tables.
+The table is based on `CSS-flex` technology and doesn't use native tables.

 @## Simple usage example